Collaborate with Raptor

 - Raptor utilizes InDesign and Adobe Acrobat for all layout and proofing work, as well as video conferencing.

-- Should you wish that Raptor coordinate printing the guts of your book, our press of choice is The Fox Company.
+- Should you wish that Raptor coordinate printing the guts of your book, we typically work with The Fox Company or Radix Media.
 We are also happy to work with a printer with which you’ve already established a relationship.
 Please note that all clients are responsible for interior printing costs in addition to the standard Raptor fee.
-QTBIPOC authors have the option to apply for the QTBIPOC Reduced Rate, which includes interior printing costs.
+Folks of tans & queer experience from the global majority have the option to apply for the Global Majority QTs Reduced Rate, which includes interior printing costs.

 Binding: Raptor uses a variety of binding techniques, most often our signature three-punch saddle stitch.
 We are very open to learning and employing experimental and unconventional binding techniques!